pivotal/blog/content/post/transformation-roi.md

 OPEX reductions can occur at the completion of the Platform phase I/II dojos and application transformation engagements.
 We can measure this by leveraging the PCF and Pivotal tracker instrumentation to understand the feature velocity of your new delivery teams.

-The next significant step is how effectively agile we can help you transform.
+The next significant step is we can help your software delivery transform.
 We do this via our app transformation, and managed operations phases illustrated in the picture above.
 We perform a [SNAP](http://cloud.rohitkelapure.com/2016/10/snap-analysis-of-applications.html) analysis of the existing portfolio with a focus on efficient CAPEX/max revenue generation for all future deliveries.

 Why is this so effective ?